Frequently Asked Questions

 Q: Who can I speak with if I am not sure what major I would like to pursue?

-A: Please work with your University Life Mentor and The Career Center as we are all here to help you.
+A: Please work with your Academic Advisor and The Career Center as we are all here to help you.

-Q. How will I make up the credits from being part time the first semester?
+Q. How will I make up the credits from being in 13 credits in the first semester?

-A. You will meet with your Mentor and discuss what plan is best for you and will allow you to successfully graduate within your desired time frame.
+A. You will meet with your Academic Advisor and discuss what plan is best for you and will allow you to successfully graduate within your desired time frame.
 Some of the options available would be:

 • Summer Courses

 • 18 Credit Course Load after first year is complete

 Q: What happens after I successfully complete the FFWD program?